aversini/bump-and-release/README.md

      * { array of objects }
      * List of tasks to run before the release is actually
      * tagged.
 It is useful to run some tests, or
      * generate a changelog for example.
-Each object has 2
+Each object has 3
-     * keys: the name of the task, and the action to run.
+     * keys: the name of the task, the action to run and
+     * and optional verbose boolean to indicate if the
+     * output of the task should be visible or not (it is
+     * not verbose by default).
      *
      * NOTES: any files modified during these steps will
      * automatically be staged, committed and pushed to the